sg16-unicode/sg16-meetings/README.md

       conforming; implementations will do so regardless.
-  - Steve summarized the consensus: we recommend having a dated reference to the Unicode Standard in the "Normative references" section, a minimum version requirement, and an allowance for implementors to to use an implementation-defined later version.
+  - Steve summarized the consensus: we recommend having a dated reference to the Unicode Standard in the "Normative references" section, a minimum version requirement, and an allowance for implementors to use an implementation-defined later version.
   - Jens stated that he will update the proposed resolution for the CWG issue to reflect the SG16 consensus.
 - [P2626R0: charN_t incremental adoption: Casting pointers of UTF character types](https://wg21.link/p2626r0):